Acid Reflux (GERD): No Longer Too Hot to Handle

 The Causes and Triggers of Heartburn

 1. Spicy Foods: You might want to reconsider your choices if you love a good curry or spicy salsa.
-These dishes can send your stomach into overdrive, leading to that burning sensation.
+These can send your stomach into overdrive, leading to that burning sensation.

 2. Fried and Fatty Foods: As much as we adore comfort food, fried chicken and greasy burgers can weaken the LES and provoke heartburn.
-Not to mention the guilt often accompanying indulging in these types of meals.

 3. Chocolate: Yes, the sweet temptation can be a double-edged sword.
 It can relax the LES and lead to those fiery feelings.
-How annoying is it to crave something so delicious yet know it could lead to discomfort?

 6. Caffeine and Alcohol: Sorry, coffee lovers and wine enthusiasts!
 Both of these can relax the LES, leading to heartburn.
 It's about finding substitutes that work, like herbal teas or non-alcoholic drinks.
 It can feel like a social death sentence when everyone else is enjoying their drinks, and you have to sip on water or ginger ale.